wp-plugins/genesis-extra-settings-transporter/readme.txt

 *Note:* All my plugins are internationalized/ translateable by default.
 This is very important for all users worldwide.
 So please contribute your language to the plugin to make it even more useful.
 For translating I recommend the awesome ["Codestyling Localization" plugin](http://wordpress.org/extend/plugins/codestyling-localization/) and for validating the ["Poedit Editor"](http://www.poedit.net/), which works fine on Windows, Mac and Linux.

 == Idea Behind / Philosophy ==
 Exporting and importing settings for plugins like "Genesis Simple Hooks" or my own "Genesis Layout Extras" plugin was always a "nice to have".
-Now, that I've found out Genesis had a filter for that - thanks to Gary Jones! - I just created this plugin.
+Now, that I've found out Genesis had a filter for that - thanks to Genesis developer [Gary Jones](http://garyjones.co.uk/)! - I just created this plugin.
 It's a small tool I need & use myself and I hope it helps other users and developers as well! :) ENJOY!